Statement on CFD and Wind Tunnel Testing for Wind Engineering of Buildings

 Wind tunnel testing is the established tool used for modeling wind flow around buildings and structures in order to develop design data for cladding and structural loads; conduct local dispersion assessments; and assess pedestrian-level winds.
 In general, such modeling provides a good representation of both mean and gust effects.

 CFD is an excellent tool for simulating flow behavior.
 In fact, CFD can be used to simulate some physics that cannot be achieved practically in a wind tunnel.
 However, although some consultants are using CFD modeling as a direct replacement for WTT, CFD is not suited to predicting wind patterns for safety-based design issues on buildings.
 It struggles to accurately predict separation, turbulent eddies and gusts within the urban environment, as well as flow around bluff bodies like buildings.
 It is these eddies that contribute to dilution of contaminants, peak structural wind loads on buildings and the gusts that can cause pedestrian discomfort and safety concerns.

 RWDI are world-leading experts in wind engineering.
-We use CFD and WTT in a complementary manner.
+We utilize CFD and WTT in a complementary manner.
 CFD excels as a tool for urban wind modeling by allowing us to provide early design advice; resolve complex flow physics like rain penetration; and help diagnose problematic wind conditions.
 Wind tunnel testing is the better tool when wind load design values are required; safety considerations are at play; and when turbulent mixing is a dominant factor.